ta0kira/zeolite/README.md

 variables and named returns.
 The compiler still requires initialization in both of those cases, but it's done out of line.

+Variables are assigned values with `<-`, or are assigned positionally when initializing `@value` members. (`=` is not used because that would imply that the left and right could be swapped.)

 <pre style='color:#1f1c1b;background-color:#ffffff;'>
 <b>concrete</b> <b><span style='color:#0057ae;'>Type</span></b> {
   <span style='color:#644a9b;'>@type</span> create (<i><span style='color:#0057ae;'>Int</span></i>) <b><span style='color:#006e28;'>-&gt;</span></b> (<span style='color:#0057ae;'>Type</span>)